-Evolutions of the Vector of Profiles specifications are being developed under Broadband Forum WT-252 [13], which encompasses DSL configuration based on a VoP, currently specified in TR-165, and other object model aspects (e.g. Performance Monitoring, alarms) currently specified in TR-129 [3].
-The first issue of WT-252 is published as TR-252.
+Evolutions of the Vector of Profiles specifications are developed under Broadband Forum TR-252 [13], which encompasses DSL configuration based on a VoP and other object model aspects (e.g. Performance Monitoring, alarms).

 5.4 Best practices components

 These components describe best practices in the use of DQM as a stability tool to optimize single-play and multi-play services over copper lines.